-A.R.S. §41-2406 requires the ACJC to report the number of police reports, charges filed, convictions, and sentences obtained from disposition forms submitted to the Department of Public Safety (DPS) by Arizona criminal justice agencies on sexual assault (A.R.S. §13-1406) and false reporting of sexual assault involving a spouse pursuant to A.R.S. §13-2907.03.
-In addition, A.R.S. §41-2406 mandates that the report include the same information pertaining to sexual assault of a spouse and the number of charges where the victim/offender relationship was "estranged."
-ACJC is required to submit an annual report based on this information to the Governor, the President of the Senate, the Speaker of the House, the Secretary of State, and the Director of the Arizona State Library, Archives, and Public Records.
+Arizona Revised Statute (A.R.S.) §41-2406 requires that the Arizona Criminal Justice Commission (ACJC) report the number of police reports, charges filed, convictions, and sentences obtained from disposition forms submitted to the Department of Public Safety (DPS) by Arizona criminal justice agencies on sexual assault (A.R.S. §13-1406) and false reporting of sexual assault involving a spouse (A.R.S. §13-2907.03).
+In addition, A.R.S. §41-2406 mandates that the report include the same information pertaining to sexual assault of a spouse (A.R.S. §13-1406.01), and further specify the number of these charges where the victim/offender relationship was estranged.
+ACJC submits the annual sexual assault report to the Governor, the President of the Senate, the Speaker of the House of Representatives, the Secretary of State, and the Director of the Arizona State Library, Archives, and Public Records.

-The information in this report includes 1) the number of arrests and arrest charges, 2) the number of charges not referred for prosecution and not filed, 3) the charge outcomes for filed charges including the number of convictions that are obtained, and 4) the types of sentences that result from the convictions.
-Unfortunately, the relationship of the victim and the offender is not recorded or identifiable through the charge statute code.
+The information in this report includes 1) the number of sexual assault-related arrests and arrest charges, 2) the number of charges not referred for prosecution and not filed, 3) the charge outcomes for filed charges including the number of convictions that are obtained, and 4) the types of sentences that result from these convictions.
+Unfortunately, the A.R.S. §13-1406.01 sexual assault involving a spouse statute was repealed in 2005, and the victim/offender relationship is not identified in records compiled and maintained at DPS.

-The data used to compile this report was extracted from the ACCH repository by DPS and provided to ACJC researchers.
-The arrest and disposition reporting forms used by local, county, tribal, and state criminal justice agencies to report arrests and subsequent criminal justice system activity to the ACCH do not contain all the information needed to meet the reporting requirements of A.R.S. §41-2406.
+The data used to compile this report was extracted from the Arizona Computerized Criminal History (ACCH) repository by DPS in January 2014 and provided to the Arizona Criminal Justice Commission's statistical analysis center.
+The information in the ACCH is populated from arrest and disposition reporting forms submitted by law enforcement, prosecutors, and the courts.
+The arrest and disposition reporting forms used by local, county, tribal, and state criminal justice agencies to report arrests and subsequent criminal justice system activity to the ACCH do not contain all the information needed to meet the reporting requirements within A.R.S. §41-2406.
 For example, A.R.S. §13-1406.01, which was the specific offense statute for sexual assault involving a spouse, was repealed from the criminal codes in 2005.
 Further, A.R.S. §13-2907.03, the specific criminal code for false reporting of sexual assault involving a spouse, is a misdemeanor offense for which submission to the ACCH is not required according to A.R.S. §41-1750.A1.
-Although many criminal justice agencies across the state are providing arrest and disposition charges for misdemeanor offenses to the ACCH even when it is not required, it is unclear whether all false reporting of sexual assault involving a spouse charges are being recorded in the ACCH.
+Although many criminal justice agencies across the state are exceeding the requirements by providing arrest and disposition charges for non-mandatory misdemeanor offenses to DPS for entry into the ACCH, it is unclear whether all false reporting of sexual assault involving a spouse charges are being recorded in the ACCH.